 Instructions

-- Preheat the oven to 160 Fan and line a 20 cm square tin with non-stick baking paper.
+- Preheat the oven to 160c Fan/180c conventional.355F and line a 20 cm square tin with non-stick baking paper.

 - In a medium-sized saucepan set over a low heat, melt the butter and sugar together, stirring occasionally until the sugar has dissolved and the butter has melted.
 Remove from the heat, pour into a large mixing bowl and leave to cool slightly for about 10 minutes (don’t worry if the butter and sugar look like they have separated - this is normal).